Urban Studies, Ph.D.

 The Ph.D. program trains students in interdisciplinary and spatially integrative frameworks and equips them with specialized skills to apply to real-world conditions.
-Students are prepared for careers in institutions of higher education in the fields of geography, policy studies, and urban planning, and in interdisciplinary international, environmental, and development programs.
-Graduates may also serve research-oriented organizations such as think tanks, policy institutes, and non-governmental organizations.
+The program prepares students for careers in institutions of higher education in the fields of urban planning; policy studies; geography; and interdisciplinary international, environmental, and development programs, as well as in research-oriented organizations such as think tanks, policy institutes, and non-governmental organizations.

-The program draws on our Philadelphia location to provide students with opportunities to engage in public policy and urban research.
-Students can utilize our faculty’s linkages with public agencies, educational institutions, community-based organizations, and non-governmental organizations, and their work in social movements in the local region, many other regions in the United States, and international locations.
+The program draws on our Philadelphia location to provide students with opportunities to engage in public policy and applied urban research.
+Students can utilize our faculty’s linkages with public agencies, educational institutions, community-based organizations, non-governmental organizations, and social movements in the local region, many other regions in the United States, and several significant international locations.

 Time Limit for Degree Completion: 7 years